Stretchtext: Ted Nelson's 1970 definition

 Conceptually, StretchText is similar to existing hypertexts system where a link provides a more descriptive or exhaustive explanation of something, but there is a key difference between a link and a piece of StretchText.
 A link completely replaces the current piece of hypertext with the destination, whereas StretchText expands or contracts the content in place.
 Thus, the existing hypertext serves as context.

 Usage in electronic literature

-Stretchtext has been used in electronic literature works including Pry, a novella written to be read on an iPad, Stuart Moulthrop's Victory Garden (1991) and Morrisey's The Jew's Daughter (1998), which Mark Bernstein has called "perhaps the most artistically successful stretchtext fiction".
+Stretchtext has been used in works of electronic literature including Pry, a novella written to be read on an iPad, Stuart Moulthrop's Victory Garden (1991) and Judd Morrisey's The Jew's Daughter (1998), which Mark Bernstein has called "perhaps the most artistically successful stretchtext fiction".